jeantm/FADTTS/README.md

 * ...

-> Not only is FADTTSter practical but it enables any investigator to perform DTI analysis efficiently.
+> Not only is FADTTSter practical but it enables any investigator to perform DTI analysis efficiently.<br>
 > For complete information on how to how FADTTSter please refere to the [User Guide].